 Birth Control Pills

 There are two types of birth control pills, the combined pill and the minipill.
 The combined pill has both hormones, estrogen and progestin, while the minipill only has progestin.
-It takes about 7 days for either one to become fully effective, assuming you aren’t already pregnant.

 If you use the combination pill or the minipill exactly as directed, you have less than a 1 in 100 chance of getting pregnant in the next year (99% effectiveness).